 - What are the deadlines to file a claim?

 - How much does a lawyer cost?

-However, you could sign away your legal rights for a small settlement.
-If you agree to a settlement and sign the release papers, you cannot ask for more money related to your injuries later.
+No, you are not required to hire a Virginia or Suffolk personal injury lawyer after an accident.
+You are certainly welcome to file a claim or a lawsuit on your own.
+However, you should be careful not to sign away your legal rights for a small or inadequate settlement.
+Once you agree to a settlement and sign the release papers, you will no longer be able to ask for more money related to your injuries.

-- Low-Ball Offers from the Insurance Company: Insurance companies will often make low-ball offers within a matter of just a few weeks hoping to quickly settle a claim.
-If you’re comfortable accepting their offer, it may only take a few weeks to see your settlement check.
-Unfortunately, though, these offers come with an agreement that you will not seek additional compensation for damages relating to the accident.
+- Low-Ball Settlement Offers: Insurance companies will often make low-ball offers within a matter of weeks hoping to quickly settle a claim.
+If you’re comfortable accepting their offer, it may not take long for you to get your settlement check.
+Unfortunately, though, these offers come with an agreement that you will not ask for more money related to your injuries in the future.

 How is a personal injury settlement calculated?

 How Insurance Policy Limits Can Affect Your Settlement

 Settlement amounts are based on both the damage done and the severity of the injuries sustained.
 Another major factor?
 Policy limits.
 These caps set by the insurance company limit the size of the settlement they are willing to pay.
 Agreed to in the insurance policy purchased by the insured, policy limits often represent the ceiling for settlement negotiations.
 Even if your claim is less than the policy limit, insurance companies make low-ball settlement offers at first.
 A lawyer can help you negotiate a fair settlement.

 Damages Available to Personal Injury Victims

 Depending on the details of your personal injury, you may be entitled to one or more of the following types of compensation: